PrimWeb/freeboard/README.md

 Binds supported handler functions on obj to event handlers.
 Element specific ones are skipped if no element is provided.

-The reason for this is to allow your plugins to expose a scripting api, when combined with the constructor datatype, in a consistent way.
+The reason for this is to allow your plugins to expose a scripting api, when combined with the constructor datatype, in a consistent way, so that any event can be used anywhere.

 The calculated setting result for these settings in widgets will be suitable for use as a handler.

 Since datasources do not support calculated settings, you must compile the raw data given, manually, to make it a handler.
 ```